R3DRUN3/sploitcraft/labs/pipes-to-cloud/README.md

 ```

 Now you need to add the keys for the `vulnerable-iam-user` inside the local `repo-content` folder.
-In order to do that, open the `terraform.tfstate` file, retrieve both the access key id and access key value for the `vulnerable-iam-user`
+In order to do that, open the `terraform.tfstate` file, retrieve both the access key ID and access key value for the `vulnerable-iam-user`
 and put them inside a file called `aws_keys.txt` inside the `repo-content` directory.

 Now is time to push that directory to the S3 bucket you created: